Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: Coarsening of Labels

 \subsection{Mean-Based Coarsening}

-Mean-Based (\citet{wordsofwarmth}): This method converted the average score of each sentence-target pair into seven bins (from Negative to Positive).
-This approach, which smooths extremes, told a different story about the data, with more balanced outcomes, more neutral instances, and a less extreme skew towards the negative side, indicating that averaging the scores smoothed the extremes of annotator judgments.
+Following \citet{wordsofwarmth}, this method converted the average score of each sentence-target pair into seven bins (from negative to positive).
+This approach led to more neutral instances and a less extreme skew towards the negative side, indicating that averaging the scores smoothed the extremes of annotator judgments.